Danny-Lenko/beta-portfolio/projects/battleships/README.md

 ### Built with

-- Semantic HTML5 markup
-- CSS custom properties
-- Flexbox
-- CSS Grid
+- OOP
-- Mobile-first workflow
+- Asynchronous JavaScript
-- CSS utility classes

 ### What I learned